Oven logo

 test name='' # Test the code or a specific test

-2. Open the project in the container:
+2. Open the project folder in VS Code

-Compile the project and run the tests
+Compile the project and run all tests:

 just test